 How to access GraphQL

 GraphiQL is an in-browser tool for writing, validating, and testing GraphQL queries.
 You can download an extension from your browser’s app store.
+For the Google Chrome browser, the ChromeiQL extension will do the job.
 The following image shows a sample query, its response, and the GraphQL browser

 To begin using GraphiQL, set the GraphQL endpoint by entering

 http://<magento2-3-server>/graphql in the URL bar, then click Set endpoint.
 You can use the browser in the right column to determine how to set up a query.
-Additional examples are also available at Searches and pagination in GraphQL.
+Additional examples are also available in Queries.

 You can access the GraphQL introspection feature only if your Magento instance is in developer mode.
 Set the Magento mode describes how to check and change the mode.